webgpu-native/webgpu-headers/doc/articles/Ownership.md

 ## Releasing a Device object {#DeviceRelease}

-Unlike other destroyable objects, releasing the last (external) ref to a device causes it to be automatically destroyed (via @ref wgpuDeviceDestroy) if it isn't already lost or destroyed.
-Though the device object is no longer valid to use after releasing the last ref, this has some notable direct effects:
+Unlike other destroyable objects, releasing the last (external) ref to a device causes it to be automatically destroyed, if it isn't already lost or destroyed.
+Though the device object is no longer valid to use after releasing the last ref, the direct effects of @ref wgpuDeviceDestroy() still take effect:

-- Destroying a device destroys its buffers, which will unmap them, abort any pending map requests, and prevent future map requests.
+- It destroys all buffers on the device, which will unmap them and abort any pending map requests.
-- It fires the DeviceLost event (which will call the registered callback at some point, depending on its @ref WGPUCallbackMode).
+- It loses the device and triggers the DeviceLost event.

-    - Because the device's last ref has already been released, DeviceLost callbacks triggered in this way will *not* receive a pointer to the device object.
-This is still true if the callback was triggered *during* the release of the last ref (via @ref WGPUCallbackMode_AllowSpontaneous).
+Because the device's last ref has already been released, DeviceLost callbacks triggered in this way will *not* receive a pointer to the device object.
+More specifically, freeing the last ref:

+1. Sets a flag on the DeviceLost future (if it is uncompleted, even if it is already ready) indicating it should pass a null @ref WGPUDevice to the callback.
+1. Calls @ref wgpuDeviceDestroy(), readying the DeviceLost future.
+    - This may call the DeviceLost callback, if it is @ref WGPUCallbackMode_AllowSpontaneous.
+1. Decrements the refcount, bringing it to 0.

 ## Callback Arguments {#CallbackArgs}